 This result was originally proven by Helton and McCullough and is formulated for bounded $S$ although that assumption is not used in their proof.
-In [HM] a theory of varieties on $\partial S$ was introduced.
-Building on that they constructed a monic linear pencil representing $S$ by applying the Effros-Winkler separation finitely many times.
-In each step one separates one point $X \in \partial S$ from $S$ with a monic linear pencil $L$ such that $\inte{S} \subseteq \inte{\mathcal{D}_L}$.
-Helton and McCullough showed by using the Noetherian character of their variety-constructions that if the point $X$ is chosen well, then all other points which have the same "vanishing ideals" get also separated and one needs only finitely many steps to separate $\partial S$ from $\inte{S}$. \\ Our strategy is to merge infinitely many points in $\partial S$ to an operator point (see \Cref{haupt} for the details) and separate this from $\inte{S}$ with a monic linear pencil $L$.
-If the matrix points belong to the same cell of a cell-decomposition of $\partial S(k)$, then $L$ separates all these points simultaneously. \\ The size of the LMI needed in \Cref{existence} can be estimated by the product of $k$ and the numbers of cells in the cell-decomposition of $\partial S(k)$.
+In \cite{HM} a theory of varieties on $\partial S$ was introduced.
+Building on that, they constructed a monic linear pencil representing $S$ by applying the Effros-Winkler separation finitely many times.
+In each step one separates one point $X \in \partial S$ from $S$ with a monic linear pencil $\mathfrak{L}$ such that $\inte{S} \subseteq \inte{\mathcal{D}_\mathfrak{L}}$.
+By using the Noetherian character of their variety-constructions, Helton and McCullough showed that if the point $X$ is chosen well, then all other points which have the same "vanishing ideals" get also separated and one needs only finitely many steps to separate $\partial S$ from $\inte{S}$. \\[0.2cm] Our strategy is to merge infinitely many points in $\partial S$ to an operator point (see \autoref{haupt} for the details) and separate this from $\inte{S}$ with a monic linear pencil $\mathfrak{L}$.
+If the matrix points belong to the same cell of a cell-decomposition of $\partial S(k)$ (more precisely the cell-decomposition of a slightly more complicated set), then $\mathfrak{L}$ separates all these points simultaneously.
+While modifying the main step of Heltons and McCulloughs argument significantly, we adopt the general framework of their proof; thus one should regard our proof as a new variant of theirs rather than to be completely different. \\[0.2cm] The size of the LMI needed in \autoref{existence} can be estimated by the product of $k$ and the numbers of cells in our cell-decomposition.
 However it is hard to estimate the latter number.
-The proof in [HM] gives a cleaner estimate for the size of the LMI.
+The proof in \cite{HM} gives a cleaner estimate for the size of the LMI.